MileHacker Logo

 Limited Awareness

-Awareness of gluten-free and other allergen-aware dining is generally low in neighborhood places to eat.
+Gluten awareness-free and other allergen-aware dining is generally low in neighborhood places to have a meal.
 Travelers with severe allergies approach with caution.

 Clearly state needs in simple terms or use a Translation app.